G-don/Dall-E_Clone/README.md

 ##Description

-This is Dall-E Clone, where you can create your own images from your creativity.Using ChatGPT API, you can create a post review your own images on your account and share with other users.
+This is Dall-E Clone, where you can create your own images from your creativity, using ChatGPT API, you can create a post, review your own images on your account and share with other users.

 ##Instructions

 If you are cloning this project, you will need to